futtta/autoptimize/readme.txt

 = 2.5.0 =
 * moved image optimization logic to a separate file.
+* added lazyloading (using lazysizes)
+* misc. bugfixes and smaller improvements

 = 2.4.4 =
 * bugfix: safer way of removing extra cronjobs